nikramakrishnan/freetype-site/docs/ft2-base_interface.md

 </div>

-Return the &lsquo;fsType&rsquo; flags for a font.
+Return the `fsType` flags for a font.

 <h4>input</h4>
 <table class="fields">